White Tommies

 For reasons I can't fathom, they are not often offered by bulb companies.
 The handful of purple cultivars offered all look pretty similar in shades of lilac to deep violet, so I'd think there'd be every reason to cultivate more of the strikingly different white form, which like other tommies naturalizes & spreads with ease.

-They were not as robust their first year as they were their second, & they were even more robust their third year.
-It's possible they are pricy bulbs because they are slower to establish & reproduce, though the literature says only that they do reproduce themselves over time.
+They were not as robust their first year as they were their second, & they were even more robust with each passing year.
+It's possible they are pricy bulbs because they are slower to establish & reproduce, though it seems to me they've developed quite apace of many other naturalizing species.

 Perhaps someday they'll reach the mass-production stage & price will then be no higher than for other tommies, then more folks can afford more of them.
-I'd love to extend the drift over a much larger area, but if they remain expensive I'll be satisfied with the few we have, & wait patiently for their patch to thicken up over time.
+I'd love to extend the drift over a much larger area, but if they remain expensive I'll be satisfied with the nicely thickening drift we have.

-I planted them near the foot of an Oakleaf Beech, which being deciduous permits sun to the crocuses during their late-winter season.
-They are planted alongside a drift of C. korolkowii 'Mountain's Glory' which bloom even earlier, starting mid to late January usually, though those bloomed in December in 2005 during that warmish very wet season.
+I planted them near the foot of an Oakleaf Beech, which being deciduous permits dappled sun to the crocuses during their late-winter season.
+They are planted near a drift of C. korolkowii 'Mountain's Glory' which bloom even earlier, starting mid to late January usually, though those bloomed even earlier than usual one year (in December in 2005 during that warmish very wet season).

 copyright © by Paghat the Ratgirl